All Episodes

 And by the way, there's nobody out there with an actual story saying that's happened.

-That's all part of the psyops trying to make you think it's happened.
+Trying to make you think it's happened.

 Let's go to the audio sound bites, a little bit of a demonstration of this.

-NPR Thursday, the Leonard Elopate show.
+NPR Thursday, the Leonard Alopate show.

-He spoke with a senior editor from the Atlantic, somebody named Derek Thompson, who has a book called Hitmakers, The Science of Popularity in the Age of Distraction.
+He spoke with a senior editor from The Atlantic, somebody named Derek Thompson, who has a book called Hitmakers, The Science of Popularity in the Age of Distraction.

-Our political campaigns basically forms of media companies now?
+Are political campaigns basically forms of media companies now?

 You can think of the White House as a movie studio with the president as its star and these PR people as the means of distributing the president's message.